Lake Forest, CA

 If you notice a change of spacing between your teeth, it could be a sign of periodontal disease which may have been caused as a result of bone loss.
 Also, if you experience bad breath that is persistent, it could be a sign of periodontal disease.
 Other symptoms are receding gums or gums that are red and puffy.
 One way to be sure is to book regular check-ups with us.

-If you wish to learn more about periodontal care, please contact us at Jeanette Thai, DDS at (949) 317-4884 today.
-Our team of professionals is looking forward to hearing more from you.
+If you wish to learn more about periodontal care and periodontal maintenance, please contact us at Jeanette Thai, DDS at (949) 317-4884 today.
+Our team of professionals is looking forward to hearing more from you and scheduling your exams.